Battle of Jackson, Tennessee: Battle

 As Forrest continued his advance the next day, Sullivan ordered Col. Adolph Englemann to take a small force northeast of Jackson.
 At Old Salem Cemetery, acting on the defensive, Englemann's two infantry regiments repulsed a Confederate mounted attack and then withdrew a mile closer to town.
 To Forrest, the fight amounted to no more than a feint and show of force intended to hold Jackson's Union defenders in place while two mounted columns destroyed railroad track north and south of the town and returned.
 This accomplished, Forrest withdrew from the Jackson area to attack Trenton and Humboldt.
 Thus, although the Federals had checked a demonstration by a portion of Forrest's force, a major accomplishment, other Confederates had fulfilled an element of the expedition's mission.

 Rose Hill

 Rose Hill is a large home built in 1823.
 During the Battle Of Jackson, Tennessee it was used as a hospital for both the injured Union and the Confederate soldiers.
-The house stands to this day and is currently somebody's home.
+The house stands to this day and is currently a private residence.

 Battlefield preservation

-The American Battlefield Trust and its partners have acquired and preserved 120 acres of the battlefield as of late 2021.
+The American Battlefield Trust and its partners have acquired and preserved 120 acres of the battlefield as of early 2024.